REZ0AN/nodejs-worker-threads/README.md

 4. **Benchmarking Environment**
       In this experiment, both the server and the benchmarking tool (`autocannon`) were running on the same machine, sharing CPU resources.
 This amplifies contention.

+## Concurrency vs Parallelism in Worker Threads

+**Worker Threads provide parallel execution** of JavaScript code across multiple CPU cores.

+However, from the **OS scheduler's perspective**, all threads (including worker threads) are scheduled concurrently.
+When you have:

+- **Fewer threads than CPU cores**: Threads run truly in parallel with minimal contention
+- **More threads than CPU cores**: The OS uses time-slicing (concurrent scheduling), causing context-switching overhead

+This is why on a 4-core system:
+- ✅ **2 workers** = Optimal parallel execution
+- ❌ **4 workers** = Thread exhaustion due to concurrent scheduling overhead

+**Note**: Worker threads *enable* parallelism, but the OS scheduler determines whether they actually run in parallel or are time-sliced concurrently.

 ### Practical Recommendations